 Interestingly enough, it is possible to revise the extinctions alone, within the adopted error bars, in such a way that it brings the colour evolution, the bolometric luminosities and the peakto-tail luminosity ratios in good agreement.
-This is shown in the right panels of Figures 14 and 15 where we have set E(B- $V){\rm T}$ to 0.14, 0.09 and 0.27 mag for SNe 2011dh, 1993J and 2008ax respectively.
+This is shown in the right panels of Figures 15 and 16 where we have set E(B-V)T to 0.14, 0.09 and 0.27 mag for SNe 2011dh, 1993J and 2008ax respectively.
 Intrinsic differences among the SNe can not be excluded and the arguments used are only suggestive so we can not make a definite conclusion.
-It is clear, however, that a scenario where all three SNe have similar ejecta masses, explosion energies and ejected masses of Ni is possible.
+It is clear, however, that a scenario where all three SNe have similar ejecta masses, explosion energies and ejected masses of 56Ni is possible.
 As shown in B12 the differences in the early evolution and the velocities of lines originating further out in the ejecta could be explained by differences in the mass and radius of the hydrogen envelope.
-The progressively higher minimum velocities for the H $\alpha$ absorption minimum, if interpreted as the interface between the helium core and the hydrogen envelope, would naively suggest progressively lower masses of this envelope for SNe 1993J, 2011dh and 2008ax respectively.
-Such a conclusion is supported by early photometric evolution, the strength and persistence of the H $\alpha$ line, the hydrodynamical modelling of SNe 1993J and 2011dh in B12, the spectral modelling of SN 2011dh in this paper and by A11 and the spectral modelling of SN 2008ax by Maurer et al. (2010).
+The progressively higher minimum velocities for the H α absorption minimum, if interpreted as the interface between the helium core and the hydrogen envelope, would naively suggest progressively lower masses of this envelope for SNe 1993J, 2011dh and 2008ax respectively.
+Such a conclusion is supported by early photometric evolution, the strength and persistence of the H α line, the hydrodynamical modelling of SNe 1993J and 2011dh in B12, the spectral modelling of SN 2011dh in this paper and by A11 and the spectral modelling of SN 2008ax by Maurer et al. (2010).
+Marion et al. (2013) reach a similar conclusion based on the progressively later times at which the helium lines appears although we do not find their physical argument convincing (Sect.
+3.4).